 1. Water glasses should be placed above the dinner knife, with other drinking glasses arranged neatly nearby the water glass and to the right.

 2. Coffee cups and saucers may be placed on the table to the right of the knife and spoon.

-2. Name cards are always a good idea for formal place settings, especially if the dinner party is large (such as a wedding).
+2. Name cards are always a good idea for formal place settings, especially if the dinner party is large (such as a wedding) or even a table set for twelve.
 The card should be placed above the dessert utensil and to the left of the drinking glasses.